Coaching Philosophy: What It Is + 7 Examples & Templates (2026)

 Ready to Share Your Coaching Philosophy?

-If you’re working with a team of coaches or planning to start a coaching franchise, this can be a tool to create alignment between you and your mentees or franchisees.
-Turn your coaching philosophy into guidelines or a code of conduct they can follow.
+If you’re working with a team of coaches or planning to start a coaching franchise, this can also create alignment between you and your mentees.
+Turn your philosophy into guidelines or a code of conduct they can follow.

-Your philosophy of coaching will also help your prospects decide whether to work with you.
-You can promote it on your website, include it in your brochures, or share it personally during your discovery sessions.
+Your philosophy will also help prospects decide whether to work with you.
+You can share it on your website, mention it in brochures, or talk through it during discovery sessions.

 By Annamaria Nagy